kmac420/stock-dependencies-for-woocommerce/wc-stock-dependencies/readme.txt

 3. The inventory of each product dependency is automatically reduced by the appropriate number based on the order quantity and the dependency quantity.

 == Changelog ==

+= 1.3.1 =
+* Verified with Wordpress 5.7
+* Verified with WooCommerce 5.3

 = 1.3 =
 * Verified with Wordpress 5.6